My TS4 challege: Update

 October 08, 2020

-Since it was published I've done a few smaller updates to my custom TS4 challenge article, but it was getting to a point I was changing so many things that I felt like it was time for a standalone update.
+Since it was published I've done a few smaller updates to my custom TS4 challenge article, but it was getting to a point where I was changing so many things that I felt that it was time for a standalone update.

 Right now, this is the summary of all the challenges I'm currently using and some of the changes I made to each one (the full breakdown can be found here):